-Our stream recommender xStreams consists of two modules. (i) The back end is an incremental, adaptive learner that processes the streams of activities (purchases with ratings) and associates it with earlier obtained and updated information on the entities involved - users/customers and items/products. (ii) The front end builds on top of the incremental learner to deliver the top-N items as recommenders to each user.
+Our stream recommender xStreams consists of two modules. (i) The back end is an incremental, adaptive learner that processes the streams of activities and associates it with earlier obtained and updated information on the entities involved - users/customers and items/products. (ii) The front end builds on top of the incremental learner to deliver the top-N items as recommenders to each user.
 We first describe the process of reading instances from the stream of postings and combining them with earlier recorded information on the referenced entities (users, items).
-This process is called 'incremental propositionalisation' and comes from our earlier work [19].
-We use the results of this process to compute the similarity of a given user to other users, as described next in subsection 3.2.
-The back end and the front end algorithms are presented as pseudo-code in subsection 3.3, where we also discuss their complexity.
-As running example we use the multi-table stream of ratings, users and items in Figure 1.
+This process is called "incremental propositionalisation" and comes